WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_16.md

 So then the Lord Jesus, after he had spoken to them, was taken up into heaven and sat down at the right hand of God.

 ###### 20
-And they went out and preached everywhere, while the Lord worked with them and confirmed the message by accompanying signs.]] ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they went out and preached everywhere, while the Lord worked with them and confirmed the message by accompanying signs.]]

 ***